 Pricing

 Both work on the free plan.
-Both work better on paid plans (Claude Pro at $20/mo, ChatGPT Plus at $20/mo) because of message rate limits, longer context windows, and access to the better models (Claude 3.5/3.7 Sonnet, GPT-4o).
+Both work better on paid plans (Claude Pro at $20/mo, ChatGPT Plus at $20/mo) because of message rate limits, longer context windows, and access to each vendor’s current frontier models.

 Free-tier users get rate-limited fast on either.
 If you’re doing real work, plan to pay $20/mo to one of them.